oscar-system/Oscar.jl/experimental/FTheoryTools/docs/src/weierstrass.md

 used in the desired factorization of the Weierstrass sections ``f`` and ``g``.
 In theory, one can consider the indeterminates of this polynomial ring as local coordinate of an auxiliary base space.
-Indeed, for our computer implementation the polynomial ring with these indeterminates serve as the coordinate ring of an auxiliary *toric* base space.
-Despite this auxiliary base space being toric, the predictions from such an analysis are not limited to the world of toric varieties.

-For constructions along these lines, we support the following constructor:
+Indeed, for our computer implementation the polynomial ring with these indeterminates serves as the coordinate ring of a family of base spaces.
+We support the following constructor:
 ```@docs
-weierstrass_model(auxiliary_base_ring::MPolyRing, auxiliary_base_grading::Matrix{Int64}, d::Int, weierstrass_f::MPolyRingElem, weierstrass_g::MPolyRingElem; toric_sample = true)
+weierstrass_model(auxiliary_base_ring::MPolyRing, auxiliary_base_grading::Matrix{Int64}, d::Int, weierstrass_f::MPolyRingElem, weierstrass_g::MPolyRingElem)
 ```

 ### Standard constructions